bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 Checks to see if something **is not** present **before** the pattern.

-`/(?<!Solar )System/` matches `System` only when it's not preceded by “Solar “.
+`/(?<!Solar )System/` matches `System` only when it's not preceded by "Solar ".

 ### Positive Lookbehind `(?<=)`

 Checks to see if something **is** present **before** the pattern.

-`/(?<=Solar )System/` matches `System` only when is preceded by “Solar “, and returns `System` as the outcome, because the positive lookbehind, just like the other three types of lookarounds, is only an assertion.
+`/(?<=Solar )System/` matches `System` only when is preceded by "Solar ", and returns `System` as the outcome, because the positive lookbehind, just like the other three types of lookarounds, is only an assertion.

 Conditionals
 ------------